7ayushgupta/ESC101-Project-Track/README.md

-# Chat Appication
+# Chat Application
-### ESC101 Advance Track Project
+### ESC101 Advanced Track Project

-This project aims to provide basic chat functionality to the people in the campus of __Indian Institute Of Technology, Kanpur__.
-This project is for ESC101A (Introduction to Computing)
+This project aims to provide basic chat functionality to a certain group of people.
+This project is for ESC101A (Introduction to Computing).

 Mentored by: Govind Gopakumar (@govig)

+### Deployed On:

+(Chat-Application)[chat-esc101.herokuapp.com]

 ### Timeline